RobinJ1995/mailmigrate-cpanel-iredmail/README.md

 ## Note

 These scripts have been written for a very specific setup, and are unlikely to work for any other setups.
 The only scenario where this script will work is if you wish to migrate all your e-mail addresses from a CPanel server to an iRedMail server with MariaDB/MySQL.
-It also only supports MD5 and SHA512 password hashes, but it wouldn't take much to add support for others.
 I haven't looked into where/how CPanel stores catch-all e-mail addresses, but the scripts haven't been tested with those, either.